Easy Conditioning far beyond Gaussian: Numerical experiments

+In this section, we address the challenge of conditioning multivariate distributions.
+Specifically, for a given dataset, our goal is to sample from the conditional distribution of the missing variables based on the observed variables.
+We achieve this using the following approach.

-We split our data set randomly into a training set containing $ 80 \%$ of the observations and a test set containing the remaining $20 \% $ of the observations.
+We split the considered data sets randomly into a training set containing $ 80 \%$ of the observations and a test set containing the remaining $20 \% $ of the observations.
 We use the training set to learn the joint multivariate distribution and we sample $1000$ points from the estimated conditional distribution at every test points.

 We then evaluate the performance of our approach comparing the conditional samples to the observed values using scoring rules.
 In the univariate case, we use the Continuous Ranked Probability Score (CRPS) and the logarithmic score.
-For multivariate outcomes, we employ the Energy score and the Variogram score \cite{jordan2017evaluating}, with order $r=0.5$.
+For multivariate outcomes, we employ the Energy score (ES) and the Variogram score (VS)\cite{jordan2017evaluating}, with order $r=0.5$.
 In particular, we will examine the mean value of the various scores across all test points, averaged over multiple train/test splits.

 We denote the method presented in section \ref{sec::gmcm} as GMCM.
 The marginal distributions are learned parametrically by assuming a Gaussian mixture model, with the number of components chosen automatically between 1 and 10 based on the Akaike Information Criterion (AIC).
 However, the number of components in the Gaussian mixture copula must be manually specified depending on the problem.